cloudbeds/webpack-module-federation-types-plugin/README.md

 This package exposes a Webpack plugin and a node CLI command called `make-federated-types`.
 It writes a typings file in _dist/@types_ folder and downloads remote types into _src/@types/remotes_ folder.
+Global type definitions from _src/@types/*.d.ts_ are included in compilation.

 Synchronization of types happens after every compilation and with a 1-minute interval when idle.